Bachelor of Science in Computer Science

 - Meet the requirements for Graduation with Honors.

-- Meet the requirements for a BS in Computer Science.
+- Meet the requirements for a Bachelor of Science in Computer Science.

-- Earn a grade point average of 3.50 or above in the major requirements.
+- Earn a minimum grade point average of 3.50 in the major requirements.

 Program Student Learning Outcomes